CryptoKitties explained: Why players have bred over a million blockchain felines

 A CryptoKitty in itself is not just the picture, the art.
 That is certainly an expression of it.
 But what it might be tomorrow is so much more.
 What it already is is so much more.
 We have 48 KittyVerse experiences being built right now by 100 different teams.
 What your CryptoKitty is in each one of those things might be completely different.
 It’s yours, and you can use it as you see fit.
 This isn’t just an in-game asset.
 This is the first example of an entirely new kind of digital asset.
 Whatever you call it, what makes it compelling and interesting and novel is a variety of factors.

 I do appreciate that graphics matter to an extent.
 I appreciate good pixel graphics, personally.
 A good piece of pixel art, to me, is almost more interesting than Unreal engine perfect 3D graphics.
-But in either case, in much the same way—again, another primary motivation with CryptoKitties was to put a consumer-friendly face on this technology, on this practical innovation with the ERC 721 token.
+But in either case, in much the same way — again, another primary motivation with CryptoKitties was to put a consumer-friendly face on this technology, on this practical innovation with the ERC 721 token.

-GamesBeat: Is there maybe a comparison to make to the beginning of the iPhone?
+GamesBeat: Can we make a comparison to the beginning of the iPhone?
 Or the first time I played Battlezone in the arcades, and thought wireframe 3D graphics were amazing.
 In the early days of the iPhone the graphics weren’t anything to brag about, and now they’re approaching console quality.

 Bladon: A personal favorite of mine is whenever I see a scan of an old video game magazine from the ‘90s, and it’s those terrible N64 models and a big headline about how graphics can’t get better than this.
 But I digress.
 The visuals of the cats, if they don’t appeal to you, I can appreciate why CryptoKitties doesn’t appeal to you right now, and that’s okay.
 But it’s only one aspect of so many more.

-I’d also argue, on behalf of the design team, that there are literally—I can’t remember if it’s 17 billion or 17 trillion visual combinations, but suffice to say, there are lots of visual combinations, and they’re all modular.
-All of the various cattributes or traits or gene expressions—I think we might be past the hundreds at this point.
+I’d also argue, on behalf of the design team, that there are literally — I can’t remember if it’s 17 billion or 17 trillion visual combinations, but suffice to say, there are lots of visual combinations, and they’re all modular.
+All of the various cattributes or traits or gene expressions — I think we might be past the hundreds at this point.
 All these different eyes and ears and so on can fit together and make something beautiful or weird or whatever it is you look for in your perfect digital cat.
 That’s a very interesting aspect.

 GamesBeat: The uniqueness and ownership aspects are catching people’s attention — the ability to own something that could be more valuable over time.